Rampjaar

-Allegory of the Disaster Year by Jan van Wijckersloot (1673) (Note: In this allegorical painting, a young Orangist shows a regent, wearing a nightcap, an allegorical drawing.
+Allegory on the French Invasion of 1672 by Jan van Wijckersloot (1673) (Note: In this allegorical painting, a young Orangist shows a regent, wearing a nightcap, an allegorical drawing.
 In this drawing, the Dutch lion is pictured inside a Dutch garden or "Hollandic Yard", a traditional symbol for the safety and integrity of the province of Holland adorning many of its public buildings.
 The lion is presented as weak and defenseless, his seven arrows (representing the provinces) dispersed and sword broken, while the fence surrounding the yard has already been broken down.
 At the top of the drawing, a French cock, perched atop three fleurs-de-lis and four conquered arrows crows triumphantly.
-The lesson is that the regents should have listened to the Orangists' concerns about the threat of Louis XIV of France.)
+The lesson is that the regents should have listened to the Orangists' concerns about the threat of Louis XIV.)

-In Dutch history, the year 1672 is referred to as the Rampjaar (/nl/; Disaster Year).
-In May 1672, following the outbreak of the Franco-Dutch War and its peripheral conflict the Third Anglo-Dutch War, France, supported by Münster and Cologne, invaded and nearly overran the Dutch Republic.
-At the same time, it faced the threat of an English naval blockade in support of the French endeavor, though that attempt was abandoned following the Battle of Solebay.
-A Dutch saying coined that year describes the Dutch people as redeloos ("irrational"), its government as radeloos ("distraught"), and the country as reddeloos ("beyond salvation").
-The cities of the coastal provinces of Holland, Zealand and Frisia underwent a political transition: the city governments were taken over by Orangists, opposed to the republican regime of the Grand Pensionary Johan de Witt, ending the First Stadtholderless Period.